Overview

 - USDC (and other approved stablecoins): primary operating currency for entities.

-- DCHUB: gas, staking, and protocol governance for the Hub and recognized sub chains.
+- DCHUB: gas and protocol governance for the Hub rollup, and protocol-level fees where enabled.

 Governance and institutions